OlivierLD/Passe-Coque/code/wind.generator/README.md

     - This is here what we're interested in.
     - And yes, it's like the dynamo I had on my bike, back in... the days.

-We will use here a simple stepper motor - NEMA 17, made of two coils - hence four wires, that can be represented this way:
+We will use here a simple stepper motor - NEMA 17, made of two coils - hence the four wires, that can be represented this way:

 ![Stepper - 4 wires](./images/stepper.schema.png)